ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 Putting it all together we get this graph.
 Assume you're trying to deposit a thousand A tokens (blue line) and a thousand B tokens (red line).
 The x axis is the exchange rate, A/B. If x=1, they are equal in value and you deposit a thousand of each.
 If x=2, A is twice the value of B (you get two B tokens for each A token) so you deposit a thousand B tokens, but only 500 A tokens.
-If x=0.5, the situation is reversed.
+If x=0.5, the situation is reversed, a thousand A tokens and five hundred B tokens.

 ![Graph](liquidityProviderDeposit.png "Tokens to deposit at different exchange rates")